NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 n.

-Beware what we are seeing here is scalability of the MULTI-parameter connector sockets, not the scalability of monitoring parameters that is being sought after by the market
+Beware scalability of monitoring parameters is the one sought after by the market

 The limitation of only four MULTI-parameter sockets can be added means it is not possible for the AY-663P Input Unit to make use of two AA-674P expansion boxes.